All About the PTCB Practice Test

-Give yourself the upperhand on the exam by taking advantage of these practice tests
+Give yourself the upperhand on the exam by taking advantage of this masterclass

 The PTCB stands for Pharmacy Technician Certification Board.
 This is the board that certifies pharmacy technicians after they take and pass the PTCE (Pharmacy Technician Certification Exam).